Mukesh441/ML_end_to_end_project/README.md

 (Issue I have encountered is that the Conda is not found in the Bash file Solution-- I have opened the Anaconda and launched the vscode from there)
 ##
+--------------------------------------Above Process  or go with the below process

+Firstly  the template.py file from the bash using python template.py  the very first step to create all the file structure later you can fill the other fields